Grenooob/Descent-DEMO/README.md

-> Open this page at [https://thunderdrop180.github.io/rpg/](https://thunderdrop180.github.io/rpg/)
+> Open this page at [https://thunderdrop180.github.io/rpg/](https://thunderdrop180.github.io/rpg/) (broken link haha im not fixing it)

 ## Use as Extension